 Rule 7.1 – Communications Concerning a Lawyer’s Services

-(b) A lawyer shall not give anything of value to a person for recommending the lawyer’s services except that a lawyer may
+(b) A lawyer shall not compensate, give, or promise anything of value to a person for recommending the lawyer’s services except that a lawyer may

 (1) pay the reasonable costs of advertisements or communications permitted by this Rule;

-(2) pay the usual charges of a not-for-profit lawyer referral service that complies with Rule 7.2(d), or a prepaid or group legal services plan that complies with Rule 7.3(d); and
+(2) pay the usual charges of an intermediary organization that complies with Rule 7.4, or a prepaid legal services plan that complies with 27 N.C.
+Admin.
+Code 1E.0301 et seq.;

-(c) Any communication made pursuant to this rule, other than that of a lawyer referral service as described in paragraph (d), shall include the name and office address of at least one lawyer or law firm responsible for its content.
+(d) Any communication made under this Rule must include the name and contact information of at least one lawyer or law firm responsible for its content.

 Paying Others to Recommend a Lawyer